precisely/rapids/doc/architecture.md

     B. Global definitions: if the system can determine an object is globally defined, it will be stored in a structure which wraps the global symbol.
 Thawing the object is a simple matter of derefrencing the global symbol.

     C. Functions: globally defined functions can be handled as per (B), but lexically scoped functions, especially closures, need special treatment by the compiler.
-This is described below in "Storing and regenerating closures".
+This is described below in ["Storing and regenerating closures"](#storing-and-regenerating-closures).

     Because of the simplicity of the design, many types of storage could be used to implement the service, including relational or document-oriented databases, or file systems.
 The nippy library referenced above is but one example of similar facilities available in many other languages.

+<a name="storing-and-regenerating-closures"></a>
 16. Storing and regenerating closures.

     Closures require special handling by the compiler.
 Persisting functions at runtime to a durable store is difficult - but also unnecessary.
 Closures, however, contain data that must be passed between continuations.
 The compiler includes a partitioner that recognizes local function definitions.
 In Clojure, this is implemented by recognizing forms that begin with `fn` or `fn*`.
 When such forms are encountered, the compiler arranges for the function to be included in a vector associated with the flow object itself.
 The index of the local function in this array is called the _local function index_.